-- 1. Topical corticosteroids - a.
+- A. Describe medical therapy options - 1.
+Topical corticosteroids - a.
 Usually exquisitely sensitive to low dose steroids tapered over several days - 2.
-Topical cyclosporine tapered over many months may be of benefit - 3.
-Bandage soft contact lenses provide temporary relief of symptoms and may lead to temporary resolution of the lesions
+Topical cyclosporine tapered over many months may be of benefit

+3. Bandage soft contact lenses provide temporary relief of symptoms and may lead to temporary resolution of the lesions